robosoft-ai/nova_carter_sm_library/sm_nav2_test_2/README.md

  ![sm_nav2_test_2](docs/SmNav2Test2_2024-9-7_222225.svg)

  ## Description
  A state machine application for the NOVA Carter using Nav2 and the SMACC nav2z Client Behavior Library.
+This variant uses a lidar compiler node found in the scripts folder.

 # Workflow